 Giving components a good name that everyone understands is critical for good communication and teamwork.
-Before starting we have done some research of how other other platforms handle this and if there are design systems or frameworks we could use.
+Before starting we have done some research on how other platforms handle this and if there are design systems or frameworks we could use.
 The use of an existing framework serves two purposes: fast deliverance of features and components that communicate and have proven themselves on production sites.
 This will take away a lot of potential pitfalls while building the theme.

 In the beginning it seemed logical to pick a framework that was based on Material Design, as this seems to be the next big design movement and will give Open Social a fresh modern look & feel with well documented design choices.
-However soon we found out Material Design is not mature yet and mostly designed for mobile apps.
+However soon we found out Material Design is not mature yet and is mostly designed for mobile apps.
 Transferring this one on one to a responsive website is hard and leaves too much space for interpretation.

-After a while we decided to pick Bootstrap as our foundation.
+After a while, we decided to pick Bootstrap as our foundation.
 There was already a Drupal 8 Bootstrap base theme which provided many nice functionalities that integrated the components with the Drupal system.
-Also the Bootstrap component library is very extensive, it is the most used framework in the world and therefore it is good to understand for new / external developers.
+Also, the Bootstrap component library is very extensive, it is the most used framework in the world and therefore it is good to understand for new/external developers.
 Bootstrap provides mainly the patterns & building blocks (components).
 It concerns less about the look & feel the user would notice.
 Therefore this framework seems to be a good choice.
-On top of Bootstrap we decided to use Material Design principles for visual depth, use of colors and animations.
+On top of Bootstrap, we decided to use Material Design principles for visual depth, use of colors and animations.

 The basic concept of Bootstrap

-When looking at Bootstrap from a theoretical point of view we conclude that Bootstrap is a object-oriented CSS framework.
+When looking at Bootstrap from a theoretical point of view we conclude that Bootstrap is an object-oriented CSS framework.
 As with any object-based coding method, the purpose of OOCSS is to encourage code re-use and, ultimately, faster and more efficient stylesheets that are easier to extend and maintain.
 To put this simple: we create small re-usable CSS classes that are really good at one thing and one thing only.
 Its behaviour is predictable and you can add the classes to the HTML elements where you needed without conflicts.
-Most of the times it is even self-explanatory how the element looks.
+Most of the time it is even self-explanatory how the element looks.

 Let’s look at this example in Open Social:

-In this example we see a button in the sidebar that we want to align with the block below it.
+In this example, we see a button in the sidebar that we want to align with the block below it.
 In Bootstrap it is pretty easy to get the right styles on it so it looks the way we want it:

 .btn: makes it look like a button